To schedule a visit or to just talk and catch-up with all that is happening within the James Worth Bagley College of Engineering, please contact us!

 Jordan and his wife, Farris, are excited to reside in Starkville.

 Paul Zimmerman is a 2000 graduate of Mississippi State with a degree in business administration.
 He joined the MSU Foundation in November 2011 as part of a three-person team that works to secure funding and support for the James Worth Bagley College of Engineering.
 Zimmerman says that his job is to “help alumni and friends connect with the university in ways that they find meaningful.”

 “It makes me proud to be a Bulldog everyday when I see the students and faculty that I am working to help support,” Zimmerman says.
 “You can feel the momentum at Mississippi State and it is fun to be a part of it.”

 One of Paul’s hobbies is following Mississippi State baseball.
 A native of Starkville, his favorite memories are attending Bulldogs baseball games in the Left Field Lounge at Polk-Dement Stadium.
-The tailgating area became more special for Zimmerman when he met his wife, Sykes, there.
-Paul and Sykes have two children, Sarah Bailey and Henry, who get to experience MSU baseball in the Left Field Lounge like their parents did.
+Paul has two children, Sarah Bailey and Henry, who get to experience MSU baseball in the Left Field Lounge.